CZ-NIC/yangson/docs/introduction.rst

    module-or-submodule-name ['@' revision-date] '.yang'

-For a (sub)module without a **revision** statement, the ``'@' revision-date`` part must be omitted, otherwise it has to be present.
+For a (sub)module without a **revision** statement, the ``'@' revision-date`` part must be omitted, otherwise it may or may not be present.
+Either way, the module name and revision declared in the YANG library must match the corresponding statements in the (sub)module text itself.

 *Yangson* is currently able to parse only the compact syntax of YANG files.
 Modules written in the alternative XML format (YIN) can be